Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra Bus 434

-The 434 Sintra Bus is an economical and fairly straight-forward way to get to the sights in Sintra without walking.
-The Sintra tourist bus route, Circuito da Pena, departs from the train station (Sintra Estacao) and makes stops at the important Sintra sights.
+This option is an economical and fairly straight-forward way to get to the sights in Sintra without walking.
+The Sintra tourist bus route, Circuito da Pena, departs from the train station (Sintra Estacao) and makes stops at the important Sintra sights (including Moorish Castle and Pena Palace).

-Travelers who want to go further afield, but want to move at their own pace, can hire a compact e-car that features GPS enabled commentary about the sights and region.
+Those who want to go further afield, but want to move at their own pace, can hire a compact e-car that features GPS enabled commentary.
 Fellow travelers proclaim that these cars are easy to drive and park – making it simple to get around on your day tour in Sintra.
-Learn more about the sightseeing talking cars of Sintra!
+Learn more about the talking cars of Sintra!

 Sintra Self Guided Tour via E-Bike

 One of the things that makes it difficult to get around Sintra is all of the hills – but not with an e-Bike!
-Sintra day trippers can rent an e-Bike for the day to explore not only the sights of Sintra, but all the way to the coast.
-Travelers can choose from pre-set routes or create their sightseeing tour.
-Reserve your e-Bike here
+Sintra day trippers can rent an e-Bike to explore not only the sights of Sintra, but all the way to the coast.
+Reserve your e-Bike!.

-We think the best way to see Sintra is a combination of bus and walking.
+We believe the best way to see Sintra is a combination of bus and walking.
 We recommend buying the one-way ticket on Route 434 at the bus/train station.
-You will save time and energy by riding uphill to Pena Palace – and then walk between the sights the rest of the day.
+You will save time and energy by riding uphill to Pena Palace.
+Then walk between the sights the rest of the day.

 Top Tip: Do not use the road to walk to the Moorish Castle and Pena Palace!
 Although Google Maps does not show the hiking trail, there is a path that leads to both.